-Again, the electronic docket need not necessarily be housed on the agency's own website; a link to regulations.gov (for those agencies that use it) would suffice.
-But users should be able to go from the agency website to materials from a particular completed rulemaking in a single click.
-Such a link should not be (as is currently often the case) to the regulations.gov homepage; it should take the user directly to the docket for the particular rulemaking.
-This recommendation is included in our Recommendation #12.
+from a particular completed rulemaking in a single click.
+Such a link should not be (as is currently often the case) to the Regulations.gov homepage; it should take the user directly to the docket for the particular rulemaking.
+This recommendation is included in our Recommendation 11.